 Everywhere I’ve looked this week, I’ve seen stories about sexual harassment.
-Still, sexual harassment law isn’t understood as well as it should be, so a lot of women think there’s nothing they can do about it.
+Still, sexual harassment law isn’t understood as well as it should be.
 That’s why I’m writing this article.
 Hopefully it will help you understand the basics of sexual harassment law in Colorado and the US.

 What Law Governs Sexual Harassment Claims in Colorado?